AnIdiotsGuide/discordjs-bot-guide/samples/message_reply_array.md

 # Message Reply Array

-> **Please Note**: This guide will be updated less often due to [personal reasons](/drama.md)

 This sample shows the use of a simple string array to reply specific strings when triggered.

 I have often seen the following type of code happen in new bots:

 ```js
 bot.on('message', (message) => {